zenoamaro/ansible-supervisord/README.md

 #### next
 - Revised the INIT script's restart sequence.
+- Added a test box for Ubuntu Trusty 14.04.

 ### 0.2.0
 - Delegated installation of supervisord to the OS package manager.